Tenecor Product Terms & Definitions

 Filter Media Cup.
 An open walled receptacle for holding filtration or chemical media.
 Filter cups are versatile and more economic than filter socks.

-Show Aquarium.
+Basic Aquarium.
 An improved version of the traditional fish tank.
-Tenecor® show aquariums feature larger access holes and filter slots.
-We offer the largest selection of show aquariums.
+Tenecor® basic aquariums feature larger access holes and filter slots.
+We offer the largest selection of basic aquariums.

-HushFlow™ AIO Aquarium.
-Tenecor's aquariums with integrated filtration built right into the tank.
+Simplicity™ AIO Aquarium.
+Tenecor aquariums with integrated filtration built right into the tank.
 These are also sometimes known as "All in One" (AIO) aquariums.
-HushFlow™ aquariums are the most dependable and easy to set up aquariums.
+Simplicity™ aquariums are the most dependable and easy to set up aquariums.
 We offer them in an extensive range of sizes and styles.
 They are ideal for fresh or saltwater setups and can be purchased ready to run or part of a complete package.

 Drain.
 A plumbing connection used to remove water from an aquarium.
 Drains are usually found in skimmer boxes and consist of bulkheads.